dolidoli92/Binance-Outlier-Detection-1hour-BB72/README.md

 ## Details on Program

 1. Select the currencies except listed in 2 weeks
-  - It is so dangerous to catch a fluctuation
+  - Because it is so dangerous to catch a fluctuation

+2. Can configurate the Outlier percetage
+  - i.e. 0%, input : 0.005%(real : 0.5%) ...

+3. If there are outliers, save the data to csv file
+  - Outlier is found by 1h*7
+  - From now, call the data in 7 hours, for example, now : 15:28 data : 9:00, 10:00, 11:00, 12:00, 13:00, 14:00, 15:28
+  - Therefore, it is not exact 7 hours but about 7 hours

 ***